6 Reasons to get the Blue Cash Everyday Card

 While there are several reasons to consider the Blue Cash Everyday Card, there are also a couple of reasons to not get this card, or at least not apply outright for it.
 In no particular order:

-Get the Blue Cash Preferred Card instead
+Get the Amex Blue Cash Preferred Card instead

-If you generally like the idea of the Blue Cash Everyday Card, there might still be a better play here.
-The Blue Cash Preferred® Card from American Express (review) is the premium version of the card, and has more robust bonus categories, as it offers 6% cash back at U.S. supermarkets (on up to $6,000 of spending per year), 6% cash back on select U.S. streaming services, 3% cash back on transit, and 3% cash back at U.S. gas stations.
+- The card has more robust bonus categories, as it offers 6% cash back at U.S. supermarkets (on up to $6,000 of spending per year, and then 1%), 6% cash back on select U.S. streaming services, 3% cash back on transit, and 3% cash back at U.S. gas stations

 There are better cash back cards for everyday spending

-For your everyday spending you’ll come out ahead on that card vs. the Blue Cash Everyday, unless you spend a lot at supermarkets and not a lot elsewhere.
+For your everyday spending, you’ll come out ahead on that card vs. the Blue Cash Everyday, unless you spend a lot at U.S. supermarkets, U.S. gas stations, U.S. online retail purchases, and not a lot elsewhere.
+There are still some advantages to the Blue Cash Everyday, including its welcome offer, access to Amex Offers, and more.

 Bottom line

-The card isn’t for everyone, though, and for some it could make sense to instead consider the Amex Blue Cash Preferred Card.
+The card isn’t for everyone, though, and for some, it could make sense to instead consider the Amex Blue Cash Preferred Card.